nbermingham/vault/vault/Data Science/Decoder-Only Architecture.md

 ## Overview
-**Decoder-Only Architecture** is a [[Transformer]]-based design primarily used in [[Natural Language Processing (NLP)]] tasks for [[Text Generation]].
+**Decoder-Only Architecture** is a [[Transformer]]-based design primarily used in [[Natural Language Processing]] tasks for [[Text Generation]].
 Unlike the standard encoder-decoder structure, the decoder-only architecture eliminates the encoder and relies solely on an autoregressive decoder.
 This design predicts the next token in a sequence by considering only the tokens that precede it, making it ideal for tasks such as [[Language Modeling]], [[Machine Translation]], and conversational AI.

 Prominent models like [[GPT]] and [[GPT-3]] use decoder-only architectures to generate coherent and contextually relevant text.